-Move your joint LOADED through its ENTIRE range of motion.
+Effective Exercise Techniques for Managing Hip and Knee Osteoarthritis: Move your joint LOADED through its ENTIRE range of motion

-The squatty potty, has attempted to get us into deeper hip and knee flexion (bending), but it is still unloaded, meaning your not putting much of your body weight onto your joints in that position.
+Some products are coming around (take the infamous Squatty Potty, a toilet aid that attempts to get us into deeper hip and knee flexion (bending).
+The movement, however, is still unloaded, meaning that you’re not putting much of your body weight onto your joints in that position.